New Inverter Standard Update – December 2021

 The Embedded Generation application has been expanded to capture information about the solar and renewable devices you install such as the number of panels, and make / model / serial number(s) of the panels and inverter.
 These details are required so that the Australian Energy Market Operator (AEMO) can better plan for the future use of solar and renewable energy devices.

 The following table describes our digital process.
 Applicants should submit their application before they start the installation.

 What do our customers need to do?

-For solar and renewable installations and alterations completed after 1 December 2019, when you’re ready to have your solar or renewable power connected to the grid, you must provide the following information to your energy retailer:
+For solar and renewable installations and alterations, when you’re ready to have your solar or renewable power connected to the grid, you must provide the following information to your energy retailer:

 i.
 EGid - Embedded Generation application ID,